What Is a Muddler?

 Caipirinha

 Caipirinhas are popular Brazilian summer cocktails that require muddled lime and sugar to be mixed with cachaca.
-These cocktails are strong, and the muddled lime and sugar help to offset the strong flavors that cachaca provides.
+These cocktails are strong, and the muddled lime and sugar help offset cachaca's strong flavors.
 Although caipirinhas used to be relatively unknown outside of Brazil, recent events like the Rio Olympics and the 2014 World Cup exposed many people to this cocktail and raised its popularity significantly.

 Caipiroska